scottbot/IntroDH2020/_posts/2020-01-28-Conducting-a-Deep-Dive-Blog-Post.md

 any one is more important than another.
 I also asked the group if knowing how something works is inharently important to using it (like knowing how a texts works to be able to send a text, for example).
 Talking about the different parts and people needed in sending a text led us to conversations about the people, materials, and money involved in building a toaster.

+Gayathri Response:
+I really enjoyed this session and I thought you did a really good job of discussing it!
+I liked how we talked about the what vs. why and I think it led to some powerful insights within the realm of collecting data.
+I also think we had interesting discussions regarding innovation and why we need to learn the inner workings of technology or anything else for that matter.